 Electric vehicles are not just the cars of the future: they’re here now and a great choice for consumers!
-Read up on some electric vehicle basics and then sign up for a test-drive.Browse the cars
+Read up on some electric vehicle basics and then take a test-drive.Browse the cars

 An electric vehicle (EV) is a vehicle that runs on an electric current.
 There are three main types of vehicle commonly called "electric", and it's worth knowing the difference:

 Battery electric vehicles (BEVs) run only on electricity.
 With a BEV, you charge the car's battery with electricity.
 That battery then powers the electric motor, which propels the car forward.
 Since the car itself is not burning a fuel to generate movement, there are no tail-pipe emissions.
 Instead, the carbon footprint of a BEV depends on how the electricity that runs it is produced.